Naveen-0428/CensusAnalyticsSQL-Analyzing-India-s-Census-Data-Using-SQL/README.md

-# 🧠 Census Analytics SQL – Insights from India’s District-Level Census Data
+# 🧠 Census Analytics SQL – Insights from India’s Census Data

 This project explores India’s census data at the district level using **SQL** to uncover key demographic and social insights.
 It demonstrates how raw datasets can be transformed into actionable knowledge using advanced SQL queries.